 Fresh Science QLD 2021

-Training will occur on Monday 18 October and the pub night on Wednesday 20 October.
+Training will occur on Monday 18 and Wednesday 20 October.
+With the pub night on Wednesday 20 October.

 Fresh Science QLD was held on 6 November 2019 in Brisbane.

 On a the night of Wednesday 6 November a crowd of science enthusiasts gathered at the The Atrium, (P-Block Level 6, Science and Engineering Centre) QUT Gardens Point campus 6:30-8:30pm to see Queensland’s Fresh Scientists present.

 In the past we’ve heard about smart bandages, the sawfish saw, printable solar cells, wallabies’ immune tricks, ocean arteries, backward planets and more.

 2019’s Fresh Scientists revealed their discoveries using rhyme, reason and the odd firework.